Barack-Liu/Web-Searching/Mongodb/README.md

 relate_topic\
 content
 ```
-And the results stored in ./similarity_txt and then are uploaded to our Mongodb database.
+And the results are stored as similarity.csv and then are uploaded to our Mongodb database.